 Just as an example: the whale shark tour from Maafushi cost $85++ pp, while at the Conrad Rangali Maldives it costs $200++ pp.

-However do not forget that simply starting from the bikini beach you can spend enchanted hours watching the seabed and snorkeling with the Fish.
+However do not forget that simply swimming from the bikini beach you can spend enchanted hours watching the seabed and snorkelling with the fish.

 Visit Gulhi local island

 The ferry that leaves Maafushi in the morning towards Male at 8, in less than 15 minutes will take you to Gulhi.
 If you want to change the scenary a little this is an excellent and cheap option.

 You can explore the island, snorkel in different waters, and then return with the 4:15 ferry to Maafushi

 Surely you have already taken into account that to visit the local islands in Maldives you will have to give up on alcoholic drinks.

 Maldives is a Muslim country and so alcohol is banned everywhere outside of resorts … and where there are floating bars.
 Yes you got it right, boats turned into bars where you can go to spend a few hours drinking a beer or a glass of wine.
 In Maafushi there are 3 floating bars and speedboat transport to reach them is included which leaves from the harbour.. beers are usually around $6

 If your budget for Maldives is really reduced, a solution to sample resort life is to organise a one-day visit.